NBT Bancorp (NASDAQ:NBTB) Price Target Lowered to $39.00 at Keefe, Bruyette & Woods

-NBT Bancorp (NASDAQ:NBTB – Get Free Report) had its price target cut by research analysts at Keefe, Bruyette & Woods from $41.00 to $39.00 in a research note issued to investors on Wednesday, Benzinga reports.
-The brokerage currently has a “market perform” rating on the bank’s stock.
-Keefe, Bruyette & Woods’ price target points to a potential upside of 9.83% from the company’s previous close.
+NBT Bancorp (NASDAQ:NBTB – Free Report) had its price objective cut by Keefe, Bruyette & Woods from $41.00 to $39.00 in a report released on Wednesday morning, Benzinga reports.
+They currently have a market perform rating on the bank’s stock.

-Several other research firms have also issued reports on NBTB.
-Stephens restated an “overweight” rating and set a $42.00 price target on shares of NBT Bancorp in a research report on Tuesday.
-Janney Montgomery Scott upgraded shares of NBT Bancorp from a “neutral” rating to a “buy” rating and set a $39.00 price target for the company in a research report on Thursday, March 21st.
-Piper Sandler lowered their price objective on shares of NBT Bancorp from $42.00 to $41.00 and set an “overweight” rating for the company in a research note on Thursday, January 25th.
-Finally, Raymond James upped their price objective on shares of NBT Bancorp from $40.00 to $45.00 and gave the company an “outperform” rating in a research note on Friday, January 5th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $41.20.
+Other equities research analysts have also issued reports about the stock.
+Raymond James boosted their price objective on shares of NBT Bancorp from $40.00 to $45.00 and gave the stock an outperform rating in a research report on Friday, January 5th.
+Janney Montgomery Scott upgraded shares of NBT Bancorp from a neutral rating to a buy rating and set a $39.00 price objective on the stock in a research report on Thursday, March 21st.
+Stephens reissued an overweight rating and issued a $42.00 target price on shares of NBT Bancorp in a research note on Tuesday, April 23rd.
+Finally, Piper Sandler cut their target price on shares of NBT Bancorp from $42.00 to $41.00 and set an overweight rating for the company in a research note on Thursday, January 25th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, NBT Bancorp presently has a consensus rating of Moderate Buy and a consensus target price of $41.20.

-NBT Bancorp (NASDAQ:NBTB – Get Free Report) last posted its quarterly earnings results on Tuesday, April 23rd.
-The bank reported $0.68 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.67 by $0.01.
-NBT Bancorp had a net margin of 16.71% and a return on equity of 10.41%.
-The business had revenue of $192.33 million during the quarter, compared to analyst estimates of $135.01 million.
-During the same period in the prior year, the business posted $0.88 earnings per share.
-As a group, sell-side analysts expect that NBT Bancorp will post 2.89 EPS for the current year.
+NBT Bancorp (NASDAQ:NBTB – Get Free Report) last released its quarterly earnings data on Tuesday, April 23rd.
+The bank reported $0.68 EPS for the quarter, topping the consensus estimate of $0.67 by $0.01.
+NBT Bancorp had a net margin of 16.71% and a return on equity of 10.20%.
+The business had revenue of $192.33 million for the quarter, compared to analyst estimates of $135.01 million.
+During the same period in the previous year, the firm earned $0.88 EPS.
+On average, equities research analysts predict that NBT Bancorp will post 2.82 EPS for the current fiscal year.

 NBT Bancorp Inc, a financial holding company, provides commercial banking, retail banking, and wealth management services.
 Its deposit products include demand deposit, savings, negotiable order of withdrawal, money market deposit, and certificate of deposit accounts.
 The company's loan portfolio comprises indirect and direct consumer, home equity, mortgages, business banking loans, and commercial loans; commercial and industrial, commercial real estate, agricultural, and commercial construction loans; and residential real estate loans.